zubatyuk/cmol/README.md

 ####Perform quantum-chemical calculations of interaction energies

-  You can prepare input files for DFT+BSSE calculations with (ORCA)[http://cec.mpg.de/forum/] using mkinps-orca-dim.py script (look at the script if you want to change level of theory).
+  You can prepare input files for DFT+BSSE calculations with (ORCA)[http://cec.mpg.de/forum/] using mkinps-orca-dim.py script.

-  For each `MyStructure-d###.xyz` run:

-  `mkinps-orca-dim.py MyStructure-d001.xyz`

-  More conveniently, using batch command in Windows:

-  `for %f in (MyStructure-d???.xyz); do mkinps-orca-dim.py %f`

-  or in bash:

-  `for f in MyStructure-d???.xyz; do mkinps-orca-dim.py $f; done`
+    `mkinps-orca-dim.py -b -r '!b97-d3 tzvp tzvp/j nososcf' MyStructure`

 ####Run calculations.
-You can extract interaction energies with geten-bsse.sh bash script
+You can extract interaction energies with geten_orca.py bash script.
+This will generate list on interaction energies in MyStructure.ene file.

-  `geten-bsse.sh MyStructure |awk '{print $2}' > MyStructure.ene`
+  `geten_orca.py -b MyStructure`

 ####Build EVDs

-  `urchins.py -m MyStructure` will read MySTructure.cif MyStructure.symm and MyStructure.ene files and output MOL2 file suitable for viewing with Mercury.
+  `urchins.py MyStructure` will read MySTructure.cif MyStructure.symm and MyStructure.ene files and output PDB file suitable for viewing with Mercury.

-  Did not found any better way to put unit cell and symmetry operations in MOL2 file except open CIF in Mercury, save to a temporary MOL2 file and just copy two last lines from that file.